OrchardCMS/OrchardCore/src/docs/reference/modules/Templates/README.md

 ## Overriding Views

 Some modules (namely the OrchardCore.Users module) allow you to override some of its views in your Theme.
-Since these views are not shapes, the way to override them is a little different than mentionned above.
+Since these views are not shapes, the way to override them is a little different than mentioned above.

 ### View Resolution paths

 The `ThemeViewLocationExpanderProvider.cs` file defines the search paths used by the RazorViewEngine.

 ```